 Morgan Lewis routinely counsels US companies on US Nuclear Regulatory Commission export and import control restrictions.
 We also advise on US Department of Energy export control requirements, as well as related US Department of Commerce requirements.

-Our team has compliance and investigation experience.
-We regularly conduct internal audits of regulatory compliance programs, help clients develop internal regulatory compliance programs, and advise and represent clients in formal and informal investigations and audits conducted by FERC’s Office of Enforcement (OE) and the CFTC’s Division of Enforcement.
+Our team assists clients in developing internal regulatory compliance programs, conducts employee training, audits internal regulatory compliance programs, and represents clients in formal and informal investigations and audits by FERC’s Office of Enforcement and the CFTC’s Division of Enforcement.

-Morgan Lewis lawyers partner with clients to identify the scope and magnitude of the risks associated with a potential acquisition.
-For clients considering an acquisition, we provide a risk assessment, determine how best to handle the risks identified, and factor remaining risks into the final offer.
-We also help clients integrate the separate entities’ compliance programs by reviewing the relevant programs, identifying noteworthy differences, assessing the advantages and disadvantages of alternative approaches, identifying integration options, and recommending a course of action that will achieve successful compliance integration.
+We partner with clients to identify the scope and magnitude of the risks associated with potential acquisitions, providing regulatory risk assessments to determine how best to handle the regulatory matters at play.
+We also help clients integrate separate entities’ compliance programs by identifying noteworthy differences, assessing the pros and cons of alternative approaches, determining integration options, and recommending a course of action to achieve successful compliance integration.

 Morgan Lewis lawyers help utilities, project developers, investors, energy service providers, and commercial energy users pursue the increasing opportunities created by new energy policies and technologies and meet evolving regulatory requirements.